 - West Portsmouth: In 2018 a 10-MW solar farm in Concord was rejected by the local zoning board because it had too much "impervious surface" for a residential open-space zoning lot.
 The developer, NextEra Energy, argued that state law required that renewable energy project not be "unreasonably limited by use of municipal zoning powers or by the unreasonable interpretation of such powers."
 Rehearing was denied.
-146 - Antrim Wind project: In 2017, the state's Site Evaluation Committee (SEC) the There was citizen opposition to the 29-MW Antrim wind farm.
-Project opponents who were
+158 - Antrim Wind project: In 2017, the state's Site Evaluation Committee (SEC) green-lighted the 29-MW Antrim wind farm.
+Project opponents who were concerned about wildlife and visual impacts, noise, and property values appealed the decision to the New Hampshire State Supreme Court, which rejected their challenge. - Wild Meadows wind power project: This 75.9-MW, 23-turbine proposed wind project was abandoned following opposition from local groups including the Appalachian Mountain Club.